Granny Stripe Blanket: 7 Essential Beginner Tips You Need

 How Big Should Your Granny Stripe Blanket Be?

-Standard granny stripe blanket sizes vary by purpose.
-A baby blanket (receiving blanket size) is typically 30 inches by 36 inches, which requires a starting chain of about 90 stitches and approximately 80 to 90 rows.
-A lapghan or throw blanket is usually 50 inches by 60 inches, requiring a starting chain of about 150 stitches and 130 to 150 rows.
-A full-size bed blanket measures approximately 60 inches by 80 inches, needing about 180 stitches in the starting chain and 180 to 200 rows.
+Standard sizes vary by purpose.
+A baby (receiving) blanket is usually about 30 by 36 inches, roughly a 90-stitch starting chain and 80 to 90 rows.
+A lapghan or throw runs about 50 by 60 inches, about 150 stitches and 130 to 150 rows.
+A full bed blanket is around 60 by 80 inches, about 180 stitches and 180 to 200 rows.

-Yarn requirements scale with size.
-A baby blanket typically uses 800 to 1,000 yards of yarn.
-A throw-size granny stripe blanket uses 1,500 to 2,000 yards.
-A full-size blanket can use 3,000 to 4,000 yards depending on the weight of yarn you choose.
-Worsted weight yarn is the most versatile choice — it works up quickly while still providing good stitch definition.
-For more blanket-making guidance, our how to crochet a blanket tutorial covers sizing, yarn estimation, and planning in greater detail.
+Yarn needs scale with size.
+A baby blanket usually takes 800 to 1,000 yards; a throw runs 1,500 to 2,000; a full-size blanket can use 3,000 to 4,000 depending on yarn weight.
+Worsted is the most versatile, it works up fast and still gives good stitch definition.
+Our how to crochet a blanket tutorial covers sizing and yarn estimation in more detail.

-Is the granny stripe blanket easy for absolute beginners?
+Is the granny stripe blanket pattern good for beginners?

-How much yarn do I need for a granny stripe blanket?
+How do I change colors in a granny stripe blanket?